jonesdwill/3-Body-Problem/README.md

 Please Note: This project is designed for my Master's thesis, and not as a well-interpretable package.
 As a result, many of the notebooks and Scripts have not been optimised, have redundant functionality, and serve to document progression.

 # Report
-A write-up and citations are found in the pdf '[Stability of Selective Solutions to the 3-Body Problem.pdf](Stability%20of%20Selective%20Solutions%20to%20the%203-Body%20Problem.pdf)'.
+A write-up and full list of citations are found in the pdf '[Stability of Selective Solutions to the 3-Body Problem.pdf](Stability%20of%20Selective%20Solutions%20to%20the%203-Body%20Problem.pdf)'.

+# References
+- Chenciner, A.; Montgomery, R. “A remarkable periodic solution of the three-body problem in the case of equal masses.” *Annals of Mathematics* **152**, 881–901 (2000).
+- Euler, L. “De motu rectilineo trium corporum se mutuo attrahentium.” *Commentarii academiae scientiarum Petropolitanae* (1767).
+- Lagrange, J.L.
+“Essai sur le problème des trois corps.” *Oeuvres* (1772).
+- Simo, C. “Dynamical properties of the figure-eight solution of the three-body problem.” *Celestial Mechanics and Dynamical Astronomy* **55**, 127–147 (1993).
+- Forest, E.; Ruth, R.D.
+“Fourth-order symplectic integration.” *Physica D* **43**, 105–117 (1990).
+- Diacu, F. “Relative equilibria of the three-body problem.” *Celestial Mechanics and Dynamical Astronomy* **63**, 1–20 (1995).